tamirmgl05/surfs_up/README.md

 › Standard deviation in June was 3.25 and December 3.75.
 We can conclude that temperature in both months are not too volatile.

-Summary:
+# Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
+Although looking at our analysis, we can conlude that surf and icecream business can be year-round, it may not be enough.
+We can run more queries to find out more attributes such as precipitation.
+We must also analyze other data such as number of travelers etc to be more precise.